autowarefoundation/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 3. Set the velocity of the object in `Tool Properties -> 2D Dummy Car/Pedestrian` panel.

+!!! note
+    Changes to the `velocity` parameter will only affect objects placed after the parameter is changed.

 ![set-dummy-car](images/planning/lane-following/place-dummy-car.png) 4.
 Delete any dummy objects placed in the view by clicking the `Delete All Objects` button in the toolbar.

 ### Traffic light recognition simulation

+By default, traffic lights on the map are all treated as if they are set to green.
+As a result, when a path is created that passed through an intersection with a traffic light, the ego vehicle will drive through the intersection without stopping.

+The following steps explain how to set and reset traffic lights in order to test how the Planning component will respond.

 #### Set traffic light